Language Models Don't Know What You Want: Evaluating Personalization in Deep Research Needs Real Users: : Personalized Deep Research

 \section{\model: Personalized Deep Research}

-Drawing on \citet{Brusilovsky1996MethodsAT}'s adaptive hypermedia, we define personalized Deep Research as tools that build a persistent model of the researcher, then apply said model to adapt reports for queries.
-We use two design goals:~1) build a user model~to capture research interests; and 2) let users interpret and control how the system personalizes~\cite{Liu2024FilteringDR}, helping us learn how to best adapt outputs.
+Drawing on \citet{Brusilovsky1996MethodsAT}'s adaptive hypermedia, personalized Deep Research tools build a persistent user model of the researcher, then apply this model to adapt reports for user queries.
+Our design goals are:~1) build a user model~to capture research interests; and 2) let users interpret and control how the system personalizes~\cite{Liu2024FilteringDR}, helping us learn the best ways to adapt outputs.

 We realize this in \modelFull{}~(\model{}), a \dr{} tool (Fig~\ref{fig:model}) that infers profiles of users'~interests via papers (\cref{subsection:mysqa_profile}), plans actions for user~queries tailored to their profile (\cref{subsection:mysqa_plan}), and executes actions to adapt reports (\cref{subsection:mysqa_report}).
 We now~describe~each step and evaluate its design in a formative study~(\cref{subsection:formative}).